Frequently Asked Questions (FAQs)

 - Use the poster room in Campus Activities office.

-The recognition process occurs during the first month of each semester; the recognition deadline for Spring 2017 has passed.
-For information for Spring recognition, visit the Campus Activities website or contact the Peer Leadership Team.
-Back to Top
+The recognition process must be completed within the first month of each semester for organizations seeking re-recognition and within the first month and a half for new student organizations.
+For information for recognition, visit the Campus Activities website or contact the Peer Leadership Team.

-An assembly is an umbrella organization for similar RSOs and is part of Program Board.
-An RSO’s membership in an assembly is voluntary; for example, a Latino RSO may choose whether or not to belong to the Latino Student Assembly.
+An assembly is an umbrella organization for similar RSOs and is part the Undergraduate Student Government (USG).
+An RSO’s membership in an assembly is voluntary; for example, a Latinx RSO may choose whether or not to belong to the Latinx Student Assembly (LSA).
 However, there are advantages to belonging to an assembly, such as funding, access to office space and art supplies, and public relations and webpage assistance.

 Only RSOs are permitted to use the name, logo and other trademarks of the university, while making it clear that the RSO is not a part of the university itself.
 Use of the name, logo or other trademarks must be consistent with the USC Graphic Identity Program, including those specified in the Sales and Fundraising Policies (see Section G.7.Sales and Fundraising).
 Please see Trademarks and Licensing for more information.